nerc-project/nerc-docs/docs/get-started/pricing-model.md

     A Shutoff OpenStack VM will not use CPU or RAM but it will continue to use storage.

     Any extra Images you create will also use storage.

+### High Level Function

+For those who visualize better when they can use a function to think about how something works, here is a function of how the calculation works for OpenShift and OpenStack.

+1. **OpenStack** = (Resource (vCPU/RAM) assigned to VM flavor converted to SU) *
+(time VM has been running), rounded up to whole hour + Extra storage

+    !!! info "NERC's OpenStack Flavor List"
+        You can find the most up-to-date information on the current NERC's OpenStack flavor by referring to [this page](../openstack/create-and-connect-to-the-VM/flavors.md).

+2. **OpenShift** = (Resource (vCPU/RAM) requested by Pod converted to SU) * (time
+Pod was running), rounded up to whole hour

 ## Format